-Contact: Mr Tiltman Email: tiltman@turton.uk.com
+Contact: Mr Rifai Email: rifaim@turton.uk.com

-Grades Available: 9-1 Exam Board: AQA
+Qualification obtained: GCSE Grades Available: 9-1 Exam Board: AQA

-Can you imagine a world without computers?
-Did you know that the Euro-Fighter is so unstable that it can't even run without computer software?
-We live in a digitized, computerized, programmable world, and to make sense of it, we need computing.
-You will already have some knowledge of Computing through your ICT lessons, but in this course you will delve deeper, learning how to make software that others use every day.
-We could compare computing to ICT by saying ICT is learning to drive the car, Computing shows you how to build the car from the ground up.
+Everybody should learn to program a computer because it teaches you how to think!
+We live in a digitized, computerised, programmable world, and to make sense of it, we need computer science.
+You will already have some knowledge of computer science through your computing lessons, but in this course you will delve deeper, learning how to make software that others use every day.
+You will study computational thinking, problem solving, data representation, networks, cyber security and more.